ellucian-developer/experience-intelligent-processes-grade-change/readme.md

 - The Maestro workflow, in turn, executes the grade change process using the information provided by the faculty through the Experience Page.

-> Kindly note that the Maestro-Experience extension is tailored exclusively for Banner only.

 ## Faculty Grade Change Form - Experience Card

 The experience card features a straightforward hyperlink leading to the Grade Change Form.